lsst-sqre/datalinker/README.md

 # datalinker

 datalinker provides various facilities for discovering and referring to data products and services within the Rubin Science Platform.
+It is deployed via [Phalanx](https://phalanx.lsst.io/) and depends on other Phalanx services such as [Gafaelfawr](https://gafaelfawr.lsst.io/) for authentication.

-It is primarily based on the IVOA DataLink standard, but also provides some related service discovery facilities beyond the scope of that standard.
+The API provided by datalinker is primarily based on the IVOA DataLink standard, but it also provides some related service discovery facilities beyond the scope of that standard.

 - Implements a "links" endpoint, providing a variety of file and service links given an ID for an image in the RSP image services.
   This endpoint is the target of the `access_url` column in the RSP ObsTAP service.